calebl42/potato2chip/README.md

-# Automated convertion from PyTorch models to PyRTL
+# Introducting Potato2Chip: A Tool for Automated convertion from PyTorch models to PyRTL
-How to use:
+How to use potato2chip:
   1. Save your PyTorch model using TorchScript to your working directory (recommended method):
      ```python
      model_scripted = torch.jit.script(model) # Export to TorchScript